Nauvoo Historical Society

 Rheinberger Museum

-A house built by Mormons in the 1840s, remodeled by Icarians, and later owned by the Rheinberger family serves as the Nauvoo State Park Museum.
+A house that showcases the rich history of Nauvoo, Illinois, built by Mormons in the 1840s, later remodeled by Icarians, and eventually owned by the Rheinberger family, serves as the Nauvoo State Park Museum, reflecting key aspects of Nauvoo IL history.

 Learn more